Protect Your Account!

 Protect Your Identity

 Access your risk.
-We recommend periodically assessing your online banking risk and put into place increased security controls where weaknesses are found; particularly for members with business accounts.
-Some items to consider when assessing your Online Banking risk are:
+We recommend periodically assessing your Digital Banking risk and put into place increased security controls where weaknesses are found; particularly for members with business accounts.
+Some items to consider when assessing your Digital Banking risk are:

 - Who has access to your online business accounts?

-- Do you have dual controls or other checks and balances with respect to access to online banking transactions?
+- Do you have dual controls or other checks and balances with respect to access to Digital Banking transactions?

 Online Security Tips

 An important part of online safety is knowledge.
 The more you know, the safer you’ll be.